hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

 ![](http://www.loria.fr/~sokolovd/cg-course/01-bresenham/img/097a691f9e.png)

 It turns out that one line is good, the second one is with holes, and there’s no third line at all.
-Note that the first and the second lines (in the code) give the same line of different colors.
+Note that the first and the third lines (in the code) give the same line of different colors.
 We have already seen the white one, it is drawn well.
 I was hoping to change the color of the white line to red, but could not do it.
 It’s a test for symmetry: the result of drawing a line segment should not depend on the order of points: the (a,b) line segment should be exactly the same as the (b,a) line segment.

 # Third attempt